 - a.
-If the employee should have a work-related injury or occupational disease, the employee must immediately inform their supervisor who will then inform the CA. If medical attention is required, the employee is encouraged to immediately go to the most convenient hospital or urgent care facility.
+If the employee should have a work-related injury or occupational disease, the employee must immediately inform their supervisor who will then inform the Benefits & Leave Administrator in the Human Resources Department.
+If medical attention is required, the employee is encouraged to immediately go to the most convenient hospital or urgent care facility.
 Follow up visits should be provided by one of the County's preferred workers' compensation providers; however, the injured worker may seek treatment from a certified BWC provider of the worker's choice. - b.
-As soon as practical, but not later than twenty-four hours, the injured worker should refer to the "Injury Reporting Kit", complete the applicable forms by the employee, the employee's supervisor and any witnesses. - c.
-The CA will confirm claim status and investigate and facilitate claim filing with the MCO. - d.
+As soon as practical, but not later than twenty-four hours, the injured worker should refer to the "Injury Reporting Kit", complete the applicable forms by the employee, the employee's supervisor, and any witnesses. - c.
+The Benefits & Leave Administrator in the Human Resources Department will confirm claim status and investigate and facilitate claim filing with the MCO. - d.
 The employer or the worker's physician will initiate referrals into the TWP at any time, provided there is reasonable expectation the worker will return to the job or another job the employer may identify. - e.
 The worker who is released to return to work by their physician with restrictions/limitations may be directly referred into the TWP.
 The coordinator will review the physician's restrictions/limitations and identify work activities that are compatible with these restrictions. - f.
 The worker, who has missed more than seven days of work for a lost-time claim, may be referred to a vocational case manager to help develop a formal rehabilitation plan.
-This plan may include a functional capacity evaluation, transitional work and on-site therapy services.
+This plan may include a functional capacity evaluation, transitional work, and on-site therapy services.